ton-blockchain/liquid-staking-contract/docs/controller.md

 Validator deploys controller.

-Controller address depends on `[validator, pool, halter, approver]`.
+Controller address depends on `[validator, pool, governor, halter, approver]`.
 If any of these addresses changed (rotation of Governor for instance), validator need to deploy new controller (since old one will not pass address based authentication).

 `sudoer` by default is `addr_none`.

+## Basics
+Controller may borrow funds from pool while elections are open.

+When borrowing, controller agrees to pay fixed premium for fund usage.

+Controller should return funds if not won in election.

+Controller should return funds after funds release from elector.

+If controller fails to return funds (when possible) during grace period, anybody can trigger funds release and get premium.

 ## State